 How to manage menopausal acne

-- Avoid soap.
-Instead, wash your face daily with a cleanser that contains salicylic acid.
+- Avoid soap—instead, wash your face daily with a cleanser that contains a gentle skincare acid like salicylic acid.
 This helps to unclog pores.

-- Use an oil-free moisturiser on a regular basis.
+- Use an oil-free moisturizer—on a regular basis.

-- Wear SPF30 sunscreen.
-Not only is sun exposure ageing, its drying effect can cause sebaceous glands to overproduce sebum, which can encourage spots.
+- Wear SPF30 sunscreen—not only is sun exposure aging, but its drying effect can also cause sebaceous glands to overproduce sebum, which can encourage spots.

-- Buy products containing pore-blocking or acne-irritating ingredients.
-Dermatologist Debra Jaliman told Business Insiderthat it’s usually best to avoid silicones (present in many foundations) and Mica (found in powder products).
+- Buy products containing pore-blocking or acne-irritating ingredients—dermatologist Debra Jaliman said it’s usually best to avoid silicones (often found in even the best foundations) and Mica (found in powder products).
 “Silicones can block pores and make it more likely to break out or get bumpy.
 Mica in powder makeup can irritate sensitive skin,” she explained.

-If you have menopausal acne, visit your GP or a dermatologist.
-Alternatively, Boots has an online clinic service that's suitable for people with mild to moderate acne between the ages of 16-65, and gives access to prescription-only medicine.
+Alternatively, Boots has an online clinic service that's suitable for people with mild to moderate acne between the ages of 16-65 and gives access to prescription-only medicine.

 Skin products suitable for menopausal acne